 Here are some examples of creme liqueurs widely available throughout France.
 I’ve only included some of the more popular ones.
 Otherwise, this list would be huge.

-- Crème de Pamplemousse (grapefruit liqueur) This is my favourite for adding to champagne.
+• Crème de Pamplemousse (grapefruit liqueur) This is my favourite addition to champagne.

 Creme de fruit is perfect for wine cocktails or with spirits

-After its heyday in the 14th century, crème liqueurs fell out of fashion and were viewed as dated or old-fashioned, but with the popularity of
+After its heyday in the 14th century, crème liqueurs fell out of fashion and were considered dated or old-fashioned, but with the popularity of cocktails, fruit liqueurs are making a comeback.
+Kir Royale, for example uses Crème de Cassis + Champagne.

-- Vermouth + Cassis: (One of the oldest mixed aperitif drinks in France and the precursor to the Kir aka blanc cassis).
+• Vermouth + Cassis: (One of France’s oldest mixed aperitif drinks and the precursor to the Kir, aka blanc cassis).

 ***BITTERS (AROMATIZED LIQUEURS)

-A bitter is an alcoholic beverage prepared with herbs and citrus dissolved in alcohol or glycerine that have a bitter or bittersweet flavour.
-The most well-known bitter is Triple Sec, aka Cointreau, which are the same thing.
+A bitter is an alcoholic beverage prepared with herbs and citrus dissolved in alcohol or glycerine that has a bitter or bittersweet flavour.
+The most well-known bitter is Triple Sec, aka Cointreau, which is the same thing.

 37) Cointreau “Triple Sec.”
 (1885)